moodysalem/react-sync/README.md

 A declarative approach to fetching data using [HTML5 Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 ## Status
 This project has been rewritten between versions 0.5 to 0.6 to be only responsible for fetching data.
 A demo is available in the index.html file.

+## Purpose
-It provides a simple declarative approach to retrieving data from your APIs.
-Manipulating the data is your responsibility, but refreshing the data from the API is as simple as changing an arbitrary unused query parameter.
+`react-sync` provides a single higher order component used for retrieving data from your APIs.
+Manipulating and rendering the data is your responsibility, but refreshing the data from the API is as simple as changing a query parameter.

+## Size
 The source is relatively short and very easy to understand (< 100 LOC) and the UMD module is < 15kb uncompressed and unminified.

+## API
+See [props.jsx](https://github.com/moodysalem/react-sync/blob/gh-pages/src/props.jsx) for an annotated description of the props accepted by this component

 ## Install
 `npm install --save react-sync`